LTUC/amman-dotnet-401d2/Curriculum/Class18/facilitator/README.md

 ## How do I prep for today?

 Have an azure account ready to go that you can demonstrate how to deploy both a sql server database and app service to Azure.
+Refer to the "deployment" instructions located in the "Resources" folder in the root of this repository for assistance on deployment.

 ## Lecture
 1. Code Review